khofstadter/bcmi.khofstadter.com/README.md

 This github repository is setup to archive my PhD work titled 'Developing a Brain Computer Music Interface for Meditation'.
 The website [https://bcmi.khofstadter.info](https://bcmi.khofstadter.info) is an archive of the main outcomes.
 This README.md file is the more detailed log, that keeps me focused.

 The main contributor to this research is [Fredik Olofsson](https://github.com/redFrik).
-Others who have helped: Jörg Fachner, Clemens, Tom Hall, Richard Hoadley, Paul Rhys, Clemens Maidhof, Ian Daly, Ryan Rogers, Matt Skidmore, Yanxi Wu,
+Others who have helped: Jörg Fachner, Tom Hall, Richard Hoadley, Paul Rhys, Clemens Maidhof, Ian Daly, Ryan Rogers, Matt Skidmore, Yanxi Wu, Will Schneider. ...

 ---

 ## priority todo:
-- sc phase coherence (check openbci doc, code in sc)
+- sc phase coherence test with EEG and refinement with [Tatcher paper] (https://pdfs.semanticscholar.org/2bb5/53438cd587bc8b0a8d53f6aa493dcb8b7f35.pdf)
-- sc posting (stack layer? ... )
+- finish sc plotting code
 - matlab (start EEGLab tutorials)
-- writing comentary (find saved Bookends file and start)
+- based on this logbook refine commentary in mellel
-- survey dissemination;
+- survey dissemination

 ---